Brunei–Malaysia border: Joint commercial arrangement area

 During the 15th Annual Brunei-Malaysia leaders' consultation which was held on 12 September 2011, the Sultan of Brunei Hassanal Bolkian and Malaysian Prime Minister Najib Razak released a joint statement declaring that the Brunei National Petroleum Company and Petroliam Nasional Berhad (PETRONAS) will work on a joint undertaking in Brunei Darussalam's 883-square kilometre Block N under the framework of a production sharing contract, while an announcement after the 16th Annual leaders' consultation added the 1,115-square kilometre Block Q as well as downstream activities.

 Both Blocks N and Q are inbound offshore blocks located at the eastern shallow waters off Brunei and are in addition to the original disputed CA1 and CA2.
 The Production Sharing Agreements awarded by PetroleumBRUNEI to PETRONAS Carigali Brunei Ltd and Shell Deepwater Borneo Ltd for Blocks N and Q were signed on 8 December 2013 in conjunction with the 17th Annual Malaysia-Brunei Leaders' Consultation held in Bandar Seri Begawan.
 Both PETRONAS Carigali Brunei Ltd and Shell Deepwater Borneo Ltd have 50:50 equity interests in their respective blocks, where PETRONAS Carigali Brunei is the operator of Block N while Shell Deepwater Brunei operates Block Q.

 At the same event, PETRONAS signed a Head of Agreement with National Unitisation Secretariat of Brunei Darussalam towards formalising a unitisation arrangement for Malaysia's Kinabalu West NAG field and Brunei's Maharajalela North Panel field, with negotiations tasked to a Brunei Darussalam and PETRONAS Unitisation Joint Working Group.
 The HOA will pave the way for the resolution of a number of issues relating to the unitisation and future development of these straddling fields.

 The two parties also signed another Head of Agreement towards a provisional arrangement for joint development of Malaysia's Gumusut/Kakap field and Brunei's Geronggong/Jagus-East field.
 The HOA establishes the joint development parameters for the fields based on a provisional production and cost sharing arrangement until a further agreement is reached on the status of the fields.

 Cooperation between the two parties extended to ventures beyond the former disputed territory.
 An agreement was also signed for PetroleumBRUNEI to acquire a 3% interest in PETRONAS's Canadian shale gas asset and in PETRONAS' proposed Canadian liquefied natural gas (LNG) facility.
 As part of the transaction, PetroleumBRUNEI has agreed to buy a 3% share of the LNG facility's production for a minimum of 20 years.

 Border crossings

-The following are major border crossings into Sarawak, Malaysia, with the names of the Brunei checkpoints followed by the Malaysian checkpoints:
+The following are major border crossings into Malaysia, with the names of the Brunei checkpoints followed by the Malaysian checkpoints: